Genius-Space-Foundation/kmmediatraininginstitute/README.md

 # KM Media Course Registration System

-A secure web application for course registration with JWT authentication, built with React, Node.js, and SQLite.
+A secure web application for course registration with JWT authentication, built with React, Node.js, and PostgreSQL (migrating to Firebase Firestore).

 ## Features